-An overwhelming number of Americans want to keep the penny.
-A 2012 poll conducted by Americans for Common Cents found over two-thirds (67%) of those surveyed favor keeping the penny in circulation.
+An overwhelming and increasing number of Americans want to keep the penny.
+A 2014 poll conducted by Americans for Common Cents found over two-thirds (68%) of those surveyed favor keeping the penny in circulation.

 These results confirm the strong and unwavering public support for the penny.
 Americans understand that eliminating the penny would lead to a rounding process and cost them hundreds of millions of dollars in higher prices.